ciwolsey/midisaber/README.md

 https://beatmapper.surge.sh - Just import your song and the JSON, edit away and when done hit export and copy it back out into your beatmap.

 You can load any song you like into the online editor, but it is intended to be used alongside the midi converter.

+# Videos
+[Authoring your beat in a DAW]: https://www.youtube.com/watch?v=y1CPDLij8ys&feature=youtu.be